laszlosalanki/Labyrinth/README.md

 ![21. ábra](feladat_abra.png "21. ábra")

-## Megvalósítás
+## Megjegyzések

-A program JavaFX grafikus felülettel rendelkezik.
 A stopperóra a 'javafx-stopwatch' órai, a pom pedig a 'homework-template-project' projekten alapszik.

-___Folyamatban___